Subodh057/Splunk-lab/1-ssh-bruteforce/README.md

 | where count > 5

+##splunk implementation
+Alert:configured to trigger when failed login attempts exceed a defined threshold.
+Dashboard Panel:Visualizes failed login attempts over time for monitoring and analysis.

+##Screenshot
+splunk implementation pictures are in screenshots folder.

 ## Outcome
 Successfully detected brute-force attempts by identifying multiple failed login attempts from the same IP.